China’s economy czar heading to Washington for trade talks

 BEIJING — China’s economy czar is heading to Washington for talks Thursday and Friday aimed at ending a fight over Beijing’s technology ambitions ahead of a deadline for a massive U.S. tariff hike.

-The announcement Tuesday, carried by the official Xinhua News Agency, follows talks last week in Beijing that U.S. Trade Representative Robert Lighthizer said “made headway” on key issues.
+The announcement Tuesday via the official Xinhua News Agency follows talks last week in Beijing that U.S. Trade Representative Robert Lighthizer said “made headway” on key issues.
 Xinhua said Vice Premier Liu He will hold talks with Lighthizer and Treasury Secretary Steven Mnuchin.

-Business groups and economists saw Friday’s surprise announcement of the decision to meet this week as a sign negotiations were making progress.
+Business groups and economists saw Friday’s surprise announcement of further talks this week as a sign they were making progress.

 Both governments have expressed optimism but they have given no details of their talks.
 Economists say the time available for negotiations is too brief to resolve an array of irritants in U.S.-Chinese relations.
 They say Beijing’s goal is to persuade President Donald Trump they are making enough progress to push back threatened U.S. penalties.